Lujun995/lujun995.github.io/_posts/2021-11-15-Deep-Learning-and-SHAP.md

 ### Quality-checking

 In this section, we will exam our model using the "test" dataset.
 A good model should have high training accuracy and low loss, but we should also avoid over-fitting.
-An overfitting occurs if model on training set is much better than the test set.
+Overfitting occurs if the model on the training set is much better than the test set.

 In addition to the statistics, we will also check if our trained model can successfully identify the insect in some figures provided in the test folder or on the internet.